JClark-32/Live-to-Rock/Documentation/User.md

 <img src="/Documentation/ManualPics/eventdetails.png">

 ### Requesting an Event:
-1. Navagate to the bottom of the page to find the calendar event submission form.
+1. Navigate to the bottom of the page to find the calendar event submission form.
     <img src="/Documentation/ManualPics/RequestFormCalendar.png">
 2. Fill out the form and press submit to send an email for submission review.